AristotelisKotsias/dd2482-DevOpsDemo/README.md

 ## GigHub App

 An app that make api calls to the GitHib API.
 It searches for users by username and presents various informations regarding followers, following and repos.
+Since at the moment the requests are unauthenticated, GitHub allows only 60 requests per hour and that included also the requests performed by the tests.

 ### Install Dependencies